Michael O'Neill

 Source: IKEA

 There’s an unstated but unmistakable aspirational component to this publication, too.
 IKEA masterfully connects with its market base to evoke ideal living spaces tastefully facilitated by the company’s products.
+The IKEA catalog integrates seamlessly with the rest of IKEA’s digital marketing strategy, ensuring that both physical and virtual browsing experiences spark curiosity and conversions.

 The Takeaway: Don’t Skimp on the Staging